 Inflation Rate in Ivory Coast averaged 2.29 percent from 2000 until 2020, reaching an all time high of 9.63 percent in September of 2008 and a record low of -3.84 percent in April of 2012.
 This page provides the latest reported value for - Ivory Coast Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ivory Coast Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2020. source: Intitut National de la Statistique

-Inflation Rate in Ivory Coast is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Ivory Coast to stand at 0.80 in 12 months time.
-In the long-term, the Ivory Coast Inflation Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate in Ivory Coast is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Ivory Coast to stand at 2.60 in 12 months time.
+In the long-term, the Ivory Coast Inflation Rate is projected to trend around 2.40 percent in 2021 and 2.20 percent in 2022, according to our econometric models.